First Generation Students are struggling now but surviving with student resources

 This is certainly true for student Dani Lima, who was furloughed from her job when lockdown happened and then, recently, laid off.
-Lims’s first thoughts once heading into lockdown probably reflect a lot of First Gen students’ feellings,
+Lims’ first thoughts once heading into lockdown probably reflect a lot of First Gen students’ feelings,

 “My gut told me, this was it, this is the first step to losing my dreams.
 I went through the steps of grieving and loss,” she said.

 As a coping mechanism, she dove head first into her academic studies.

 “Instead of taking a break from school and wait until we can begin in-person classes, I decided to add on an environmental science degree to my plan so I can take those classes while I wait, “said Lima.
 “Because I was furloughed, I took advantage of that time off and added an additional class to Spring, Summer, and Fall semester, bringing me one semester closer to earning my degree.”

 “It is a a beautiful distraction to add more classes,”explained Lima.

 Dani is probably not alone in being heavily restricted losing income.
 “I considered dropping out again because I couldn’t afford my academic expenses,” she said.
 “But then I applied to scholarships (something I’ve never done before) and was awarded with four of them.
 I was also supported so much by an incredible program at school.
 I forced myself to stay so busy I wouldn’t be able to think about how messed up the world was.”